openebs/website/website/src/blogs/deployment-modes-of-openebs.md

 ![](https://cdn-images-1.medium.com/max/800/1*MAbRf5rJfv8w_OvZz02q7g.png)*(OpenEBS — Dedicated mode)*

-In both modes,Flannel plays an important role in OpenEBS deployment for storage networking.
+In both modes, Flannel plays an important role in OpenEBS deployment for storage networking.
 A lot of issues are yet to be discovered in this area.. yes, this is just a start.